Shrutik1008/Java-Training/README.md

 ### ✅ Day 8 – *22/07/2025*
 **Topic:** Competitive Programming on Codeforces
 **Activities:**
-- Practiced solving beginner-level problems on Codeforces
+- Solved beginner-level problems on Codeforces
 - Applied logic and optimization techniques
-- Debugged and improved code for performance
+- Debugged and improved code performance
 - Problems Solved:
   - 25A – IQ Test
   - 118A – String Task